 Personal interviews are required of all applicants.
-Online interviews are possible for those living at great distances from the seminary.
-Personal interviews will be scheduled by the Academic & Recruitment Advisor.
+Interviews may be conducted online or in person.
+Interviews will be scheduled by the Academic & Recruitment Advisor.

 Personal interviews may be combined with a campus visit.
 Campus visits are an excellent opportunity for applicants to attend classes, participate in chapel services, and meet faculty members.
 Overnight campus visits can be arranged with on-campus housing provided.
 There are no fees for housing or meals during these visits.
 Campus visits may be arranged by contacting the Academic & Recruitment Advisor.